JATOS/JATOS_docs/versioned_docs/version-3.8.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2023
-Magnabosco, F., Hauk, O. (2023) An eye on semantics: a study on the influence of concreteness and predictability on early fixation durations. * Language, Cognition and Neuroscience* [DOI](www.doi.org/10.1080/23273798.2023.2274558)
+Magnabosco, F., Hauk, O. (2023) An eye on semantics: a study on the influence of concreteness and predictability on early fixation durations. *Language, Cognition and Neuroscience*.
+[DOI](www.doi.org/10.1080/23273798.2023.2274558)

 Oberholzer, Y., Olschewski, S., Scheibehenne, B. Complexity Aversion in Risky Choices and Valuations: Moderators and Possible Causes. *Journal of Economic Psychology*.
 [DOI](https://doi.org/10.1016/j.joep.2023.102681).